 Eliminate/Reduce Electrostatic induction

 - Electrostatic voltage can be eliminated by providing an earthed metallic screen between the catenary and the signal and telecommunication lines.
-It is impracticable to provide metallic screen around long lengths of overhead lines.
+It is impracticable to provide a metallic screen around long lengths of overhead lines.

 - The best method to eliminate the electrostatic induction is to transfer the circuits to underground cables and this is prescribed in the various Manuals.
 Hence, there shall be no aerial lines in the vicinity of A. C. Electrified track